Abdul-moiz123/Software-Testing-Simulation/README.md

 60, 63, 60, 65, 61, 66
 ```

-The average of each sample is calculated.
+The mean of each sample is calculated.

-For a sample containing:
+For example:

 ```text
 10, 12, 11, 13, 12
 ```

-the sample mean is:
+The mean is:

 ```text
 (10 + 12 + 11 + 13 + 12) / 5